Key takeaways:

 7. Xiphoid Syndrome (Xiphodynia)

-The xiphoid process, also referred to as the metasternum, is a small, bony extension of the sternum at its lower end.
+The xiphoid process, also referred to as the metasternum, is a small, bony extension of the sternum at its lower end19.
 When this part is damaged, it gets inflamed.
-The resultant swelling may form a lump on the abdomen.
+The resultant swelling may form a lump in the middle of the chest, between the ribs.

-The sternum, or breastbone, is in the center of the chest.
-A chest trauma is the major cause of xiphoid process inflammation.
+The sternum, or breastbone, is in the center of the chest; chest trauma is, therefore, the major cause of inflammation in the xiphoid process.

-Treatment depends upon the extent of injury.
-Before deciding on the course of treatment, the healthcare practitioner will first need to confirm diagnosis.
-This is usually done using imaging tests such as MRI or CT scan.
+Treatment depends upon the extent of the injury.
+Before deciding on the course of treatment, the healthcare practitioner will first need to confirm the diagnosis.
+This is usually done using imaging tests such as MRI or CT scans.

 If the xiphoid process isn’t fractured and is only inflamed, medication may help treat the condition.
 If, however, the damage is extensive, surgery may be needed.